MECoban/Amazon-Scraper/README.md

+# Amazon Profitable Product Finder For Dropshipping and Arbitrage

 ## Overview
 This suite of Python scripts scrapes Amazon Canada and Amazon USA for products in the home and kitchen category, compares the prices, and identifies profitable arbitrage opportunities based on price differences.